javi-jimenez/laia/README.md

 ## Laia: Ethical Artificial Intelligence Research Project

-<b>Laia</b>﻿, is an open-source initiative founded by Francisco Javier Jiménez of Brisecom, dedicated to advancing ethical considerations in artificial intelligence (AI).
+<b>Laia</b>﻿, is an open-source initiative founded by Francisco Javier Jiménez Gómez of Brisecom, dedicated to advancing ethical considerations in artificial intelligence (AI).
 The project name means "The one who speaks sweetly or expresses clearly" in Catalan, symbolizing clarity and wisdom in AI decision-making.

 ### Project Vision and Mission